philswatton/ESS2021-2X-Intro-to-R/README.md

 The class covers the basics of getting started in R, including using scripts, using RStudio, using R projects to set the file path for a project, data types, R's data structures, importing data, managing datasets with dplyr, and some basic statistical tests and models.

+Since this class is for a 6-hour crash-course, the emphasis is on covering enough ground that students can read helpfiles, stackexchange threads, complete other ESS courses, etc. To that end a lot of code is offered with a lot of comments covering both the basics of base R and the tidyverse.

+The scripts are written in such a way as to be followed in order.
+Some modifications were made during the class - either due errors in the originals or more often due to student questions.
+These modified scripts are included in the 'updated_scripts' folder.
+Files numbering 01 to 04 are the original scripts.
+The data folder contains all datasets expect the Chapel Hill Expert Survey (see below).
+The solutions folder contains code solutions for the exercises at the end of each file.

 ## Data